EPN-V2

 Resit examination: If the student is awarded the grade F (fails the written assignment), he/she will be given one (1) opportunity to submit a reworked version.

-Parts 1 and 2 pharmaceutics: All exams are assessed by two examiners.
-At least 30% of the exam papers will be assessed by an external examiner.
-The external examiner’s assessment should benefit all the students.
+All examination papers are assessed by two examiners.
+A minimum of 30% of the examination papers will be assessed by an external examiner.
+The external examiner’s assessment should benefit all students.

 10 ECTS credits overlaps with PSYFY6200 in the topic relations and communication.